JamyJones/jjdgdjf/msg.md

-{"prompt": "None", "user_message": "Why is an android app built with java runs much smoother than the same app built with another language"}
+{"prompt": "None", "user_message": "How do professional programmers gain experience"}